oracle/python-oracledb/doc/src/user_guide/batch_statement.rst

     create table test (id number, name varchar2(25));

-Data loading can be done in batches of records since the number of records may prevent all data being inserted at once:
+Data loading can be done in batches of records since Python memory limitations may prevent all the records being held in memory at once:

 .. code-block:: python